 Political editor WALTER CRONXITE has found Croydon Town Hall’s political ‘elite’ on manoeuvres, hopeful of selection for bigger, better allowances.
 But is the local Labour leader going to back a complete outsider?

-Despite any campaign groundwork being laid for a snap General Election in 2019, the next, guaranteed, election date in Croydon is May 2020, when an elected role which has until now delivered well below its potential for the borough is up for grabs.
+Despite campaign groundwork being laid for a snap General Election in 2019, the next, guaranteed, election date in Croydon is May 2020, when an elected role which has until now delivered well below its potential for the borough is up for grabs.

 Silent Steve O’Connell has been London Assembly Member for Croydon and Sutton (salary: £56,270) since 2008.
 Not that anyone has noticed.